-->

 Video Projections

 A glass of fruit (2016) is a video referencing a painting by Caravaggio, who pioneered a new perspective on objects depicted at table level.
-Working with the limitations of gravity and the sculptural posibilities of water, Alejandro Almanza Pereda decided to shoot his still-life scenes underwaterand play with perspective.
+Working with the limitations of gravity and the sculptural possibilities of water, Alejandro Almanza Pereda decided to shoot his still-life scenes underwater and play with perspective.
 In a double scene divided by a glass sheet, different objects and fruits simultaneously float and sink.
 These compositions—seemingly unstable, immaterial, or on the cusp of disaster—are governed by a singular, uncanny logic, highlighting our affective relationships with objects and the cultural memories they evoke.

 Better to have loved and lost than never to have loved at all (2015) is a video of a still life that falls apart—or rather, floats apart—as the composition proves unstable and constantly morphing.
 An impossible attempt at achieving a fixed state, this work shows some objects remaining buoyant while others sink, constantly tilting the overall scale and arrangement.
 Properties of weight, mass, and shape seem to have their own will, but a hand appears in the scene, pushing back against these mysterious forces.